-The National Institute of Diabetes and Digestive and Kidney Diseases recommend calling a doctor immediately if someone has any of the following symptoms:
+The National Institute of Diabetes and Digestive and Kidney Diseases recommends calling a doctor immediately if someone has any of the following symptoms:

 Factors that increase the risk of developing GERD include:

-- Some medications including those for treating asthma, allergies, pain, high blood pressure, depression, and insomnia
+- some medications, such as those for treating asthma, allergies, pain, high blood pressure, depression, and insomnia

-- Consuming irritants such as alcohol, caffeine, fizzy drinks, chocolate, and acidic foods and juices
+- dietary irritants, including alcohol, caffeine, fizzy drinks, chocolate, and acidic foods, and juices

-Complications of heartburn may include ulcers, bleeding, and GERD.
-Changes to the cells in the food pipe may also occur.
-This can lead to a condition called Barrett's esophagus and a higher risk of cancer of the food pipe.
+The possible complications of heartburn include ulcers, bleeding, and GERD.
+Changes to cells in the food pipe may also occur, leading to a condition called Barrett's esophagus that increases the risk of cancer of the food pipe.